words-sdsc/edX/setup_docker/README.md

     docker rm -f python4ds

 then follow the instructions in "Launch the container for the first time" to create it again.

+## Certificate issue on Windows 7/8

+Docker might give the warning:

+    Unable to use system certificate pool: crypto/x509: system root pool is not available on Windows

+This does not impact the functionality of Docker, eveything should work as expected.